openebs/dynamic-localpv-provisioner/docs/developer.md

 # Never push to upstream develop
 git remote set-url --push upstream no_push

+# Set the URL of your 'origin' to your remote fork
+git remote set-url origin git@github.com:$user/dynamic-localpv-provisioner

 # Confirm that your remotes make sense
 git remote -v
 ```